Who Is Nimisha Priya? Indian Nurse To Be Executed In Yemen Next Week

 Background of the Case

-Nimisha Priya, a nurse and mother-of-two originally from Kollengode in Kerala’s Palakkad district, moved to Yemen for work in 2008.
+Nimisha Priya, a nurse and mother of two originally from Kollengode in Kerala’s Palakkad district, moved to Yemen for work in 2008.
 After working in various hospitals, she opened her own clinic.
 However, in 2017, a dispute with her Yemeni business partner, Talal Abdo Mahdi, reportedly took a tragic turn.

-Reports suggest that Priya, along with her colleague Hanan, a Yemeni national, went to gruesome lengths after Mahdi's death.
-They allegedly dismembered Mahdi's body and disposed of it in a water tank.
-Priya was sentenced capital punishment in 2018, while Hanan was sentenced to life imprisonment.
+Unfortunately, Mahdi succumbed to an overdose, leading to grave charges against Priya.
+Reports suggest that she, along with her colleague Hanan, a Yemeni national, dismembered Mahdi's body and disposed of it in a water tank.
+Priya was sentenced to capital punishment, while Hanan was sentenced to life imprisonment.

 Advertisment

 Nimisha Priya's family in India has made numerous efforts to secure her release.
 Her mother, Premakumari, told The New Indian Express, “I’m still hopeful that Nimisha will come back to us this New Year.
 I believe every Indian will support me and the council in this mission."
 Premakumari has been in Yemen since April 2024 to negotiate her daughter's case.
+She reportedly sold her house in Kerala to travel to Yemen to negotiate with Yemeni officials.

 However, a travel ban imposed by the Indian government in 2017 prevents its citizens from visiting war-torn Yemen without official permission.
 Recognising the gravity of the situation, the Delhi High Court intervened in November 2023, directing the Centre to relax its notification and allow Premakumari to journey to Yemen.
+In April 2024, Premakumari left for the West-Asian country along with Samuel Jerome, a member of the Save Nimishipriya International Action Council.

 Nimisha Priya Yemen Nurse